 Entries by Amir Zmora

-The road from SW to NFV Telecommunication products were traditionally based on dedicated HW.
+Telecommunication products were traditionally based on dedicated HW.
 A collection of technology changes and market requirements have caused many of these products to move away from dedicated HW and to run on x86 platforms.
-These include: Performance improvement of general purpose processors Media processing acceleration integrated into Intel based […]

-Revolutionizing enterprise dialing I’m an enthusiastic user of VocaNOM so I figured it is time to get Eyal Zach, our VP Business Development for Mobility and VocaNOM answer some questions and tell our readers about the latest advancements and plans for the application.
-Eyal, tell us about VocaNOM and the target market?
-VocaNOM allows employees […]
+I’m an enthusiastic user of VocaNOM so I figured it is time to get Eyal Zach, our VP Business Development for Mobility and VocaNOM answer some questions and tell our readers about the latest advances and plans for the application.

 Mobile communication is a competitive space where operators are striving to introduce new services to better compete with OTT and increase ARPU.
 On the other end, mobile operators are looking to reduce their operating costs.
 One way to do so while also increasing user satisfaction is by enabling WiFi calling in their networks.
 Earlier this […]